 - 1. Always wash hands before performing the following procedures. - 2.
-Use aseptic technique during the reconstitution procedures. - 3.
-Use all components in the reconstitution and administration of this product as soon as possible after opening their sterile containers to minimize unnecessary exposure to the atmosphere.
+Use aseptic technique during the reconstitution procedures. - Use all components for the reconstitution and administration of this product as soon as possible after opening their sterile containers to minimize unnecessary exposure to the atmosphere.

-- If the patient uses more than one vial of XYNTHA per infusion, reconstitute each vial according to the following instructions.
-Remove the diluent syringe, leaving the vial adapter in place.
-Use a separate 10 milliliter or larger luer lock syringe (not included in this kit) to draw back the reconstituted contents of each vial.
-Do not detach the diluent syringe or the large luer lock syringe until ready to attach the large luer lock syringe to the next vial adapter. - If the patient uses one vial of XYNTHA with one XYNTHA SOLOFUSE® for the infusion, reconstitute the vial and the syringe according to the instructions for each respective product kit.
-Use a separate 10 milliliter or larger luer lock syringe (not included in this kit) to draw back the reconstituted contents of the vial and the syringe. [see Dosage and Administration (2.4)]
+- If the patient uses one vial of XYNTHA with one XYNTHA SOLOFUSE for the infusion, reconstitute the vial and the syringe according to the instructions for that respective product kit.
+Use a separate 10 milliliter or larger luer lock syringe (not included in this kit) to draw back the reconstituted contents of the vial and the syringe. [see Dosage and Administration (2.4)] - If the patient uses multiple XYNTHA SOLOFUSE syringes for the infusion, reconstitute each syringe according to the instructions below.
+Use a separate 10 milliliter or larger luer lock syringe (not included in this kit) to draw back the reconstituted contents of each syringe. [see Dosage and Administration (2.5)]